BluePigman/No-PDF-Download/README.md

 ## Description

-When the HTTP header Content-Disposition is set to attachment, the browser will attempt to download the file to your storage.
-If it's set to inline, the browser will display the content directly in the browser.
+When the HTTP header Content-Disposition is set to attachment, the browser will attempt to download the file to your storage.The default is inline, and the browser will display the content directly in the browser.

 This extension modifies the Content-Disposition header for PDFs, forcing it to inline, allowing users to view PDFs directly in the browser without them being downloaded.